dmnapolitano/stanford-thrift/README.md

 ## How to Get a Server Running Elsewhere

 If you are on a research server, the latest version of the Stanford Parser will always be in `/home/nlp-text/dynamic/NLPTools/stanford-parser`, and Thrift can be found in `/home/nlp-text/dynamic/NLPTools/thrift`.
-Make sure the stanford-parser.jar and stanford-parser-models.jar, and also all of the jars in thrift/lib, are on your CLASSPATH.
+Make sure the stanford-parser.jar and stanford-parser-models.jar, and also either the entire contents of thrift/lib OR `/home/nlp-text/dynamic/NLPTools/thrift/all_thrift_jars.jar`, are on your CLASSPATH.
+(The latter is the contents of the former, bundled into one jar using Ant.)

 1. Clone the operational branch of this project with `git clone -b operational` followed by the SSH address above.
 (You can clone the master branch, but that will also give you the source code, which you may not be interested in here).
 2. Add the gen-py directory to your PYTHONPATH.